beego/beego/orm/README.md

 #### Use Raw sql

+If you don't like ORM，use Raw SQL to query / mapping without ORM setting

 ```go
 var maps []Params
 num, err := o.Raw("SELECT id FROM user WHERE name = ?", "slene").Values(&maps)